Louisville Zen Center

 There is no charge for participating.
 Louisville Zen Center operates as much as possible on dana (or giving).
 We suggest non-members give $5 but any contribution, large or small, will be much appreciated.
 No one is EVER turned away for lack of payment.
-To make an ongoing commitment while supporting the mission of the Center, please consider becoming a member.
+To make an ongoing commitment while supporting the mission of the Center, please consider membership.

 HPWZ is a private, occupied home in a residential area.
 Out of consideration for our residents and neighbors, please follow these guidelines in addition to the usual forms and customs.
 Contact the Center for directions.

 Group practice usually follows the schedule below except on: COVID-19 Closure.
 Click here for details.